tay-bird/birdnest-aboutme/employment.rst

     * To understand and drive improvements to the architecture of our products
     * To own and improve our internal caching and routing services

-    Since Spring 2017, my role also includes team process improvements and career planning for junior engineers.
+    Since Spring 2017, my role also includes project planning, team process improvements and career development for junior engineers.
 I was promoted from SE I to SE II in December 2017.

 :Notes: